 In the first half of the last century, small nations had two problems: security and access to markets.
 Now, markets have opened, and security threats are from terrorism and network-based crime.
 All of that means that the disadvantages of small nations have been minimized, and they can use their natural strengths — such as the speed of decisionmaking — more effectively.
 Want proof?
 Here’s some: 11 of top 20 nations in the UN Human Development Index have populations less than 10 million.

 After the talk, host Bruno Giusanni comes on stage to ask a few questions about the Scottish roadmap to independence.
-Scotland is scheduled to hold a referendum on the question of independence from the United Kingdom in 2014.
+This Q&A took place two years before Scotland held a referendum on the question of independence from the United Kingdom.

 Q: Giusanni points to polls showing many Scots don’t want full independence, but expanded powers.
 How will Salmond convince them?